Madison Cawthorn: 14th Amendment challenge

 In January 2022, a group of North Carolina voters formally challenged Cawthorn's qualifications to run again, "citing his participation in a rally last January in Washington that questioned the presidential election outcome and preceded the Capitol riot."
 The challenge is based on Section 3 of the 14th Amendment, which prohibits anyone who has "engaged in insurrection or rebellion" against the U.S. government from holding public office.
 Under North Carolina law, the burden is on Cawthorn to show through a preponderance of the evidence that he is not an insurrectionist.
 The challenge was on hold while redistricting litigation continued.

-Cawthorn filed suit in the Eastern North Carolina U.S. District Court to dismiss the challenge before the state elections board could hear it.
+Cawthorn filed suit in the United States District Court for the Eastern District of North Carolina to dismiss the challenge before the state elections board could hear it.
 The North Carolina Attorney General's office, citing a 1919 application of the amendment to a congressman who had violated the Espionage Act, argued that the 14th Amendment could apply to Cawthorn "if a state board determines he aided or encouraged the Jan.
 6, 2021, attack on the Capitol."
-In March 2022, Chief Judge Richard Myers ruled in Cawthorn's favor based on the Amnesty Act that gave amnesty to ex-Confederates following the American Civil War, but on May 24, 2022, the U.S. 4th Circuit Court of Appeals reversed the district court ruling and instead ruled that the Amnesty Act applied only to people who committed "constitutionally wrongful acts" before 1872.
+In March 2022, Chief Judge Richard Myers of the United States District Court for the Eastern District of North Carolina ruled in Cawthorn's favor based on the Amnesty Act that gave amnesty to ex-Confederates following the American Civil War.
+However, on May 24, 2022, the United States Court of Appeals for the Fourth Circuit reversed the federal district court ruling and instead ruled that the Amnesty Act applied only to people who committed "constitutionally wrongful acts" before 1872.
 The appeals court did not determine whether Cawthorn is eligible for office; it only determined that the Amnesty Act does not shield him from disqualification.

 2026

 On October 1, 2025, Cawthorn announced a campaign to return to Congress, now running in Florida's 19th congressional district, held by Republican Byron Donalds.
-Cawthorn had moved to Florida after his Congressional term ended in 2023.
-Donalds is not running for re-election, and is instead running for Governor of Florida.
-Cawthorn told Fox News that he was inspired to run after the conservative commentator and activist Charlie Kirk was shot and killed four weeks earlier, though Axios reported that Cawthorn had been meeting with Republicans in Washington to lay the groundwork for a campaign at least a week before Kirk's assassination.
-Should Cawthorn be elected, he would be the first person to represent two separate states in Congress since Ed Foreman served one term representing Texas's 16th congressional district from 1963 to 1965 and one term representing New Mexico's 2nd congressional district from 1969 to 1971.
+Cawthorn had moved to Florida after his congressional term ended in 2023.
+Donalds decided to run for Governor of Florida instead of re-election.
+Cawthorn told Fox News that he was inspired to run after the conservative commentator and activist Charlie Kirk was shot and killed four weeks earlier.
+Axios reported that Cawthorn had been meeting with Republicans in Washington to lay the groundwork for a campaign at least a week before Kirk's assassination.
 Another candidate for the Florida seat, Chris Collins, also previously served in Congress from a different state, having represented New York's 27th congressional district from 2013 to 2019.
+Cawthorn finished fourth in the Republican primary.